impy-project/chromo/README.md

 which installes chromo and additional optional Python packages that are used in the tests and examples, but not required to run chromo.

+#### For developers

+If you want to work on the Fortran sources, it is more convenient to install a development version of Chromo with setuptools.

+    python setup.py develop

+Unlike the pip command, this command reuses build artefacts that were previously generated, so you don't have to recompile everything every time.
+Another convenience for developers is the optional file `models.cfg`.
+If it exists, only models are build which are listed there.
+See `default_models.cfg` for the full list.

 #### Known issues

 - On OSX